COVID-19 and School Sessions

 Cleaning of Photography Equipment

 All equipment that children regularly touch is cleaned after each school.
-My beloved pencil stool is cleaned with bleach and/or Lysol.
+My school sets are fairly minimal with touch-points, with my beloved pencil stool cleaned with bleach and/or Lysol after each school.
 I use handwashing and sanitizer before, during and after the session, and put my own school photo outfit into the wash upon my returning home from your school.

 Many of my schools request graduation caps and gowns.
-If this appeals to you, please let me know.
+If this appeals to you, please let me know; I need to space out schools in need of graduation caps and gowns on my calendar.
 I have recently added a set of 26 caps and gowns (12 red, 12 blue, 1 white and 1 black) to my studio offerings.
 I generally recommend that we work with no more than 24 graduates in one day so that we are not reusing the outfits in the same day.

 If you have any questions, please don't hesitate to reach out.
 First and foremost, I'm a mom as well.
 I'm happy to answer any questions that you may have.